ppurka/dotfiles/README.md

   * custom Lua functions for coc.nvim
   * custom Lua based settings for cscope
   * custom setting for checking whether we are running in a terminal

+## zsh-config

+Zsh configuration files.
+Most of them are more than a decade old.